NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architectureLevel4.rst

    :align: center
    :figclass: align-center

-   System Context Diagram for SimCenter Applications
+   System context diagram for SimCenter Applications.

 Level 2:  The Components of a SimCenter Application
 ===================================================